Is it legal to drive with your left foot?

 While you can’t be fined specifically for driving with your left foot, you are more at risk of losing proper control of the vehicle.
 In fact, you can be fined $228, plus a $105 Victims of Crime Levy for this offence.

-Cars are primarily designed to be driven with the right foot.
+Cars are primarily designed to be driven with the right foot operating either the accelerator or brake.
 According to RAA Senior Manager of Safety and Infrastructure Charles Mountain, using the left foot to brake and accelerate can potentially lead to pedal confusion.
-This term refers to a driver who mistakenly presses the wrong pedal, often the accelerator instead of the brake.

 “That’s why it’s advised to only use the right foot for operating the accelerator and brake when you’re driving on public roads,” Charles says.